 I am now a visiting researcher at the Boston University Center for the Study of Asia, and occasionally a lecturer in the Philosophy Department.
 Those are my official academic positions, but they’re not what pays the bills.
-For a living, in late 2011 I began a full-time job as an educational technologist at Boston University.
+For a living, in late 2011 I began a full-time job as an educational technologist at Boston University; in 2017 I was promoted and now lead a team of educational technologists.
 This blog is not part of any of these jobs – I do it for free and I expect I always will – but the two are closely related.
-I view the blog, along with my publications in academic journals, as my avocation; it allows me to express and share the scholarly ideas that are my life’s passion, in a way that emerging information technologies make far more effective.
+I view the blog, along with my refereed publications, as my avocation; it allows me to express and share the scholarly ideas that are my life’s passion, in a way that emerging information technologies make far more effective.
 And my job involves helping others to do the same – to teach them new technologies that express the learning they are passionate about.

 You can also contact me by email; I welcome it.
 My email address is my name (Amod Lele) with a dot between the first and last name, at gmail dot com – spelled out this way to avoid automated spam.